ruien0630/teamfyp/output_md/Singapura Finance - Annual Report 2021.md

 Chart 1a: Annual energy consumption and year-on-year percentage reduction of energy consumption

 ![Image](output_md\Singapura Finance - Annual Report 2021_artifacts\image_000032_1f988a7099d13bd5fe7c7dc1fad6617836d750b346d685f0c7aa7527eaffc3f1.png)
-**Description**: The graph displays the annual energy consumption in kilowatt-hours (kWh) from FY2017 to FY2021.
-It presents data as bars and a line, with the bars showing the absolute energy consumption for each fiscal year and the line indicating the percentage change year over year; the energy consumption decreases from 321,804 kWh in FY2017 to 290,018 kWh in FY2020 before slightly increasing to 294,680 kWh in FY2021, representing a percentage increase of 1.61% following decreases of -1.93%, -2.38% and -5.86% for the prior periods.
+**Description**: The image is a bar and line chart depicting annual energy consumption in KWh from FY2017 to FY2021.
+The bars represent the consumption amount for each year, with FY2017 at 321,804, FY2018 at 315,588, FY2019 at 308,075, FY2020 at 290,018, and FY2021 at 294,680.
+The line shows the percentage change from year to year, illustrating a decline from FY2017 to FY2020, followed by a slight increase in FY2021; FY2021 is highlighted in orange, while the other years are grey.

 12. Percentage change from base year 2020